House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

-If you do not anticipate using the small drill press often, then you can opt for a regular hand drill instead.
+If you do not anticipate using the small drill press often, you can use a regular hand drill instead.
 If you are a beginner knife-maker, a hand drill may be suitable for your needs.
-If you expect to make more knives in the future, then you should consider investing in a small drill press instead.
+If you expect to make more knives in the future, you should consider investing in a small drill press instead.

 10. Bench Vise